 I'll link to more ways to shoot and edit at the end of this article.

 What gear do you need to shoot a holy grail timelapse?

-What settings do you use to shoot a holy grail timelapse?
+What camera settings do you use to shoot a holy grail timelapse?

-- Shoot RAW photographs (not JPEG).
+- Enable RAW photographs (not JPEG).
 RAW files contain much more data than JPEG files.
-You'll need this data to smooth out the flickering caused by the changing settings.
+You'll need this data to smooth out the flickering caused by the changing exposure settings.

 - Frame up your shot, turn off Image Stabilisation (IS) if your lens or camera has it and make sure your AutoFocus (AF) is turned off once you've focussed.

 - Make sure your camera is in Manual mode.
 We will be in charge of the settings, not the camera.

 - Make sure neither ISO (sensor sensitivity) and White Balance (colour temperature) are on automatic mode.
 Choose an ISO and WB setting that suits the start of your shot and stick to it.
 We'll be manually changing the ISO later during the shoot.